 GeneCards Summary for TET2 Gene

 TET2 (Tet Methylcytosine Dioxygenase 2) is a Protein Coding gene.
 Diseases associated with TET2 include Myelodysplastic Syndrome and Refractory Anemia.
-Among its related pathways are Gene Expression and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+Among its related pathways are Cytosine methylation and Gene Expression.
 GO annotations related to this gene include ferrous iron binding and methylcytosine dioxygenase activity.
 An important paralog of this gene is TET1.